scottvr/chimeracat/README.md

     notebook = cat.generate_colab_notebook()
     py_file = cat.generate_concat_file()
     ```

+Though for most cases, what you probably want is the CLI:

 ## CLI Usage
 ChimeraCat installs with a cli tool `ccat`.
 The configuration dictionary can be manipulated via command-line arguments.